Thinkwise/docs/docs/sf/guidelines_sql.md

 2. Align COMMIT TRAN left.
 3. Align ROLLBACK TRAN left.
 4. Don't give the transaction a name, unless you need to work with nested transactions.
-5. Align the code withoin the transcation to the left
+5. Align the code within the transaction to the left

 ### Example